Eau Claire Express: History

 The 2016, season saw the Express return to the Northwoods League postseason after winning the season's first half title.
 This was the first time the team had qualified for the playoffs since the 2010 season.
 Eau Claire opened the playoffs hosting the Mankato MoonDogs in the first round of the Divisional Playoffs at Carson Park.
-Despite having only a 1-7 record vs. Mankato in the regular season, Eau Claire was able to defeat the MoonDogs to advance.
+Despite having only a 1–7 record vs. Mankato in the regular season, Eau Claire was able to defeat the MoonDogs to advance.
 The next night the team traveled to St. Cloud, Minn. to face the second half champion Rox for a chance to play for the NWL Championship.
 After blowing a late lead, the Express were able to defeat the Rox in extra innings to win the North Division title.

 Awaiting the Express in the NWL Championship Series was the Wisconsin Rapids Rafters, the owners of the league's best regular season record.
 Eau Claire led game one by a run with two outs in the ninth inning at Witter Field in Wisconsin Rapids, Wis. before giving up a walk-off, two-run home run to lose.
 The Express would go on to lose game two the following night at Carson Park to end a successful season and concede the Northwoods League title to the Rafters.

-The title was the first in franchise history for Wisconsin Rapids, in their first trip to the postseason in seven seasons of play.
+In 2022, The Eau Claire Express won the Great Plains East Division(2nd Half) with a record of 42–26.
+The Express lost in the first round of the playoffs to the eventual Plains Division champion Duluth Huskies.

+In 2023, the Express found themselves back in the playoffs, winning the first half despite an 0–3 start which they were outscored 11–20 and gave up 8 runs in two of those games.
+They went 20–11 the rest of the first half and clinched it with a 12–1 win on July 3 over the Rochester Honkers.
+They got their way through the second half, going 16–17.
+They would get swept by La Crosse in 2 games.